Rohaenat-Eniola-Mustapha/product-catalog-api/README.md

   - **Response (JSON):** An array of product objects with inventory less than or equal to 5.
   - **Status Codes:** `200 OK`.

-## Example Requests and Responses

-This section will provide examples once you have a better understanding of your API's usage.

 ## Assumptions and Limitations

 - The API uses in-memory storage (arrays) for products and categories.
 Data will be lost when the server restarts.
 A database would be required for persistent storage.